-Most popular notes apps — Google Keep, Samsung Notes, OneNote — sync everything to the cloud.
+Most popular notes apps.
+Google Keep, Samsung Notes, OneNote, sync everything to the cloud.
 That's fine if you want cross-device access.
 But if you want your notes to stay private and on your device, your options are thinner than you'd expect.

 I tested the best private, offline-friendly notes apps available on Android in 2026.
-Here's the honest breakdown — what each does well, where each falls short, and who each one is best for.
+Here's the honest breakdown.
+What each does well, where each falls short, and who each one is best for.

 Full disclosure: I built Scrib, the first app on this list.
 But every app here earned its spot.
 I'm listing real trade-offs for all of them, including mine.